devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - 4. The installer takes 1-2 hours to install for online & offline process.

 #### Note : Don't make the screen off, until the installation is over or until the it reboots.
 If the screen is off in the installation process, it reboots and you need to do the same process of installtion.
-- if you don't understand or you confused in the installation process, watch it on youtube-[here](https://youtu.be/eMpjFE2AIwg?t=170)

 - After booting into OS, in `setup` you will see `File-Vault` must be disabled or turn-off.
 After setup,you need to do little work, read post-install-0